HarshCasper/Rotten-Scripts/Python/GD_Content_Downloader/Readme.md

 ## Requirement

- You need A ```credentials.json``` file with access to the google drive API For the samee you can follow the Prerequiste secton of [this guide](https://developers.google.com/drive/api/v3/quickstart/python#prerequisites).
+ You need a  ```credentials.json``` file with access to the google drive API and for the same you can follow the Prerequiste secton of [this guide](https://developers.google.com/drive/api/v3/quickstart/python#prerequisites).

 ## Setup instructions